At eSpatial, we live and breathe maps so we know what all the different types of maps mean and how they help you in your day to day work.

 View a larger version of Accounts Heat Map created with eSpatial mapping software.

 Heatmapping is a great way to identify gaps in the market or indeed the areas that are over-served.
 A heat map is a graphical representation of data where the individual values contained are represented as colors.
 Heat maps can instantly give you a market overview – where you’re doing well, and where needs attention.
 One example of a heat map would be a customer density map.
-High levels of of customers can be expressed by an orange shade, whereas low levels may be expressed by lighter blue shades.
+High levels of customers can be expressed by an orange shade, whereas low levels may be expressed by lighter blue shades.

 Used for spotting sales patterns by density and by value.
 Create a heat map